-There’s a whole host of businesses out there who want a slice of student action and offer generous discounts.
+There’s a whole host of businesses out there who wants a slice of student action and offers generous discounts.
 The National Union of Students (NUS) website is a great place to start.
 Their (for which you pay a small annual fee) will unlock a treasure trove of discounts and can be used in 130 countries worldwide.
 Student discount websites such as or are also worth a look.

 Friends for life